RafaySystems/brave/README.md

 ### Structure of Configuration File

 File named `input.yaml` contains all configuration input for **BRAVE**.
 This file describes the desired deployments to create.
 Refer to [discussion on structure](docs/input-yaml.md)  of `input.yaml` for detailed description of the file's contents.

+### Multiple BRAVE Environments

+The file directory housing a BRAVE environment defines its enclosure.
+To run multiple environments simultaneously, utilize a separate directory for each environment.

 ---